brenocavi/Capstone---Udacity/README.md

 Table of Content

 1. Introduction
+2. Libraries
-2. Steps
+3. Steps
-3. Results
+4. Results
-4. Acknowledgements
+5. Acknowledgements

 INTRODUCTION

 With my final project in the Nanodegree Udacity, the of this project it was write a model using a CNN.
 This CNN must recevied an image and return with there is a dog and what is the breed of this dog, and in case an image of human is provided, the model must return that a human face that was recognized and provides to us what breed of dog is that human most like.

+LIBRARIES

+Avalible in requeriments.txt

 STEPS